-- Governance is fit for purpose as the Trust move into its next phase of growth - o Rigorous governance from Trust to individual organisation level fulfils statutory duties whilst also providing support and challenge and strategic oversight.
+- Implement a Trust-wide equality and diversity strategy that is led by stakeholders - Creating Tomorrow Trust is an organisation that is fully representative (through policy and practice) of all its stakeholders. - Governance is fit for purpose as the Trust move into it's next phase of growth - Rigorous governance from trust to individual organisation level fulfils statutory duties whilst also providing support and challenge and strategic oversight.